You are tuned to the most listened to radio talk show in America, the Rush Limbaugh program.

 I'm constantly hearing things in a familiar tone.

-The Brett Girl's wife Elizabeth.
+The Brett girl's wife, Elizabeth.

-And that was last August 2007.
+And that was last August, 2007.

-So none of this the importance of this is two things.
+So none of this, the importance of this is two things.

-It means that Obama is not, perhaps not authentic.
+It means that Obama is not, perhaps, not authentic.

 It also means that the people don't care who says that.

-There weren't people, you know, fainting at Edwards rallies.
+There weren't people fainting at Edwards rallies.

-You know, women weren't thinking of throwing their bras at John Edwards.
+The women weren't thinking of throwing their bras at John Edwards.

-You didn't need Gurney's to take the fainted out of the and there certainly weren't 20,000 people at a time lining up to hear John Edwards.
+And there certainly weren't 20,000 people at a time lining up to hear John Edwards.

-But it's the the authenticity thing is is what represents the um uh I think the biggest target for people who want to start taking uh pokes at Obama is gonna be tough, though, because anybody who starts criticizing him is gonna have to be prepared for the fact that they're only doing it because they're racist.
+It's going to be tough, though, because anybody who starts criticizing him is going to have to be prepared for the fact that they're only doing it because they're racist.

 All right, a brief timeout.